 -Cardiovascular: ECG in patients with preexisting conduction disorders

--Hepatic: Hepatic laboratory tests in patients with HBV, HCV, or marked transaminase elevations at baseline (before starting and during therapy); for severe hyperbilirubinemia in all infants (first few days of life)
+-Hepatic: Hepatic laboratory testing in patients with underlying liver disease (before starting and during therapy); hepatic laboratory tests in patients with HBV, HCV, or marked transaminase elevations at baseline (before starting and during therapy); for severe hyperbilirubinemia in all infants (first few days of life)

--Metabolic: Serum phosphorus in patients at risk of renal dysfunction (when used with tenofovir)
+-Metabolic: Serum phosphorus in patients at risk of renal dysfunction (when used with tenofovir DF)

--Renal: Estimated CrCl (before starting therapy); for renal safety (if serum creatinine increases more than 0.4 mg/dL from baseline); estimated CrCl, urine glucose, and urine protein (at baseline and routinely during therapy [when used with tenofovir])
+-Renal: Renal laboratory testing, including serum creatinine, estimated CrCl, and urinalysis with microscopic examination, in all patients (before starting and during therapy); for renal safety (if serum creatinine increases more than 0.4 mg/dL from baseline); estimated CrCl, urine glucose, and urine protein (at baseline and routinely during therapy [when used with tenofovir DF])

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.